 The diesel engine dust filter eliminates most of the soot from the exhaust gas system.
 Under normal driving conditions, the filter cleans itself.
-If the driving conditions do not allow the filter to clean itself (for example, multiple short trips) the filter will be obstructed by dust and pollen and the indicator for the diesel engine particulate filter indicator will light $\Rightarrow$ page 79.
+If the driving conditions do not allow the filter to clean itself (for example, multiple short trips) the filter will be obstructed by dust and pollen and the indicator for the diesel engine particulate filter indicator will light \Rightarrow page 79.

-• The diesel engine particulate filter may reach extremely high temperatures; it should not enter into contact with flammable materials underneath the vehicle.
+The diesel engine particulate filter may reach extremely high temperatures: it should not enter into contact with flammable materials underneath the vehicle.
 Failure to comply could result in fire.

-• Vehicles equipped with a diesel engine particulate filter must not be refueld using biodiesel (RME), given that the fuel system may be damaged.

-● Your vehicle is prepared to be refilled with up to a maximum of 5 percent blended biodiesel.
-Never exceed this percentage. ■
+- Vehicles equipped with a diesel engine particulate filter must not be refueled using biodiesel (RME), given that the particulate filter may get damaged. - Your vehicle is prepared to be refilled with up to a maximum of 5 percent blended biodiesel.
+Never exceed this percentage.